Golden-cheeked warbler: Ecology

 The golden-cheeked warbler breeds in the juniper-oak woodlands.
 The bird starts to build its nest about 16–23 feet in the air around the end of March out of ashe juniper bark.
 The male warbler will use song and physical abuse against other males to establish a territory in close proximity to the previous year's territory.
 Warblers will stay with only one mate for the entirety of the breeding season.
 The female will produce 3–4 white eggs that are covered with brown and purple dots that will hatch 10–12 days later.
 The hatchlings grow rapidly and will leave the nest after 9–12 days.
 The family will stay together in their territory for up to a month, after which the hatchlings will become independent.

 In popular culture

 In 2023 the golden-cheeked warbler was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
 The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.

+As part of an initiative to raise awareness for endangered animals within the continental US, Frontier Airlines debuted a golden-cheeked warbler on the aircraft livery of an Airbus 321 in 2024.